gmcnicol/dark-life/README.md

 ## Renderer and Uploader Integration

 Existing renderer and uploader services live in the `video_renderer/` and `video_uploader/` directories.
 The FastAPI backend creates render jobs that these services can consume.
 Ensure they share access to the same `.env` values and directories (`render_queue/` and `output/`) when running them alongside the stack.

+To enable YouTube uploads, obtain OAuth client credentials from Google Cloud, run an OAuth flow to generate a token, and place the resulting files at the paths referenced by `YOUTUBE_CLIENT_SECRETS_FILE` and `YOUTUBE_TOKEN_FILE`.
+The `upload-videos` CLI will use these files to upload rendered videos automatically.

 ## Development